Phuire-Research/Stratimux/Concept.md

 Logic Conceptual Explanation:
 Using Force with Flint and Stone.
 Creates Sparks towards Dry Brush and Air, ignites to create Fire.
 ```
 The above demonstrates the inherit conceptual quality of human language and highlights those concepts that may cascade some state changes into a subject.
 Such as the concept of sparks created from flint, stone, and force.
 Is an act of unifying some concepts spatially to form that of sparks.
 Which carry some transformational quality that can be applied to dry brush and the friction from air to create ignition and thusly fire.
 If this seems simple, that is the point.
 As we are introducing this simplicity to afford for greater explainability of the world around us.
-This would be the advent of a Unified Conceptual Formula.
+This would be the advent of a Muxified Conceptual Formula.

 With our technology we may visit the exact logic that allows for this abstraction to exist.
 But for the majority, all that would matter is access to a developed library of knowledge that would facilitate such conceptualizations into reality for us.
 The goal is a system that is capable of: Car + Plane = Flying Car.
 And not only have such be created via some process, but the exact blueprints and the instructions for the rapid assembly to bring such into reality.
 Even better if we may simulate such before its creation and test to see if it is worthy to brought into reality in the first place.

 The difficulty of constructs.
 Is that you cannot readily decompose their qualities and how they interact with their parts to make that construct.
 That there is some information loss in the construction process.
 As constructs are just concepts, just like everything else.
 We are merely working with the most simplified terms possible, for the opportunity of greater arrangement of sets.
 That constructs themselves can have qualities, but likewise using such in this system of study we would determine their decomposed parts.
-This is the pursuit of the new Unified Conceptual Science that is being formalized.
+This is the pursuit of the new Muxified Logical Conceptual Science that is being formalized.

 As in the scope of some rapid rise of generative information.
 This simplicity of concepts is the most fundamental mechanism to explain new information and discovery in any age.
 Insisting upon constructs, obfuscates concepts, and summarily the total bounds of what can be created.
 Would be similar to striking entire sets of numbers from equations is the most blunted example to the difference in approach.